wxwern/cs2103t-tp/docs/UserGuide.md

 ### Adding a contact: `add`

-Format: `add --type CLASS <additional parameters and values...>`
+Format: `add --org/--rec <additional parameters and values...>`

 Adds a contact to the address book of the given class type: Organization or Recruiter.

-Notice that `CLASS` must be either _Organization_ or _Recruiter_ (or any case-insensitive unambiguous prefix match, so “org” will match “Organization” automatically)
+Supplying `--org` adds an Organization while supplying `--rec` adds a Recruiter to the address book.

 Details specifically on organization and recruiter level are specified in the next sections.